JoshiGiOS/TodoList-SwiftUI-SwiftData/README.md

 - iOS 17+

 ## 📸 Screenshots
-Screenshots will be updated soo.
+Screenshots will be updated soon.
 ## 🔗 License
 [MIT](LICENSE)